 Special Events at Monteverde Friends School

-Día de Los Niños or Children’s Day, similar to Mother’s or Father’s Day, is a September day set aside in Costa Rica to honor children.
+Día de Los Niños or Children’s Day, similar to Mother’s or Father’s Day; the 9th of September is set aside in Costa Rica to honor children.
 Instead of a day of classes students have the opportunity to enjoy activities such as face painting, relay races, theater games, and treats.

 On September 14th, the Torch of Freedom arrives in Cartago, which was the colonial capital of Costa Rica.
 This symbolic torch represents Central America’s independence from Spain, and every year it makes its way from Guatemala (where independence was declared) to Costa Rica by relay teams.
 Student runners take the torch out through the night from Cartago to arrive at schools all across the country.
 Students from MFS participate in running our torch up the mountain, with even the youngest children helping to carry it the last few steps to our school.

 On September 15th, we celebrate Costa Rican Independence Day.
 Children from MFS often participate in the community parade, dancing, singing songs, and carrying banners encouraging people to reflect on what freedom means.

 Talent Night showcases music and acts of our students and community.
 Last year some acts included the 3rd and 4th graders playing their recorders, a group of colegio students playing violins with their science teacher, and elder members of the community sharing songs and stories for young children.
 Parents from the school make pizzas to sell, which earns this event its other name: Pizza Night.